The next eight years could see the blockchain marketplace grow to almost $8bn in value, according to a new research report.

 As Deloitte's Eric Piscini speculated in a recent op-ed for CoinDesk, 2017 is shaping up to be a “make-or-break year” for the technology.

-Other commentators have pointed to the need to both learn the lessons of the past, as well as work collaboratively moving forward, as that period of growth begins.
+have pointed to the need to both learn the lessons of the past, as well as work collaboratively moving forward, as that period of growth begins.